MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     ![Azure Information Protection quick start tutorial step 3 - default policy](../media/info-protect-policy-default-labelsv2.png)

-3. You also see that there are some policy settings.
+3. After the labels, in the **Configure settings to display and apply on Information Protection end users** section, you also see some policy settings.
 For example, there is no default label set, documents and emails are not required to have a label, and users do not have to provide justification when they change labels:

     ![Azure Information Protection quick start tutorial step 3 - default policy](../media/info-protect-policy-default-settings.png)